Dragon2fly/logger_tt/README.md

 ```

 ## Config:
-All config are done through `setup_logging` function:
+All configs are done through `setup_logging` function:
 ```python
 setup_logging(config_path="", log_path="", capture_print=False, strict=False, guess_level=False)
 ```

-1. You can overwrite the default log path with your own as following:
+1. You can overwrite the default log path with your own as follows:

    ```python
    setup_logging(log_path='new/path/to/your_log.txt')
    ```

-2. You can config your own logger and handler by providing either `yaml` or `json` config file as following:
+2. You can config your own logger and handler by providing either `yaml` or `json` config file as follows:

    ```python
    setup_logging(config_path='path/to/.yaml_or_.json')
    ```

-   Without providing a config file, the default config file with above **default** log behavior is used.
+   Without providing a config file, the default config file with the above **default** log behavior is used.
    You could copy `log_conf.yaml` or `log_conf.json` shipped with this package to start making your version.

    **Warning**: To process `.yaml` config file, you need to `pyyaml` package: `pip install pyyaml`

 3. Capture stdout:

-   If you have old code base with a lot of `print(msg)` or `sys.stdout.write(msg)` and
+   If you have an old code base with a lot of `print(msg)` or `sys.stdout.write(msg)` and
    don't have access or time to refactor them into something like `logger.info(msg)`,
    you can capture these `msg` and log them to file, too.

-   To capture only `msg` that is printed out by `print(msg)`, simply do as following:
+   To capture only `msg` that is printed out by `print(msg)`, simply do as follows:

    ```python
    setup_logging(capture_print=True)